Pinkweed, Pennsylvania Smartweed, Pink Smartweed, Pink Knotweed

-Persicaria pensylvanica (L.) M.Gómez is the correct and accepted scientific name for Pinkweed.
+Persicaria pensylvanica (L.) M.Gómez is the accepted scientific name for Pinkweed.
 It was named and described as such by Manuel Gómez de la Maza y Jiménez in Anales del Instituto de Segunda Ensenanza de la Habana in 1896.
 It was first named and described as Polygonum pensylvanicum by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 The first photo was taken of a colony of Persicaria pensylvanica growing in a brush pile in an area behind the barn.
 There are only a few small colonies of this species but they have also intermingled with other species in a few other areas.